Exploring a Multimodal Chatbot as a Facilitator in Therapeutic Art Activity: Findings

-\textbf{Bespoke Alignment Between User Profile and AI's Therapeutic Style.} Participants emphasized that a ``one-size-fits-all'' AI persona cannot meet the diverse user needs and proposed two dimensions of personalization.
+Participants emphasized that a ``one-size-fits-all'' AI persona cannot meet the diverse user needs and proposed two dimensions of personalization.
 First, art therapy is grounded in a wide range of theoretical frameworks, and the user should have an option to choose which style they prefer: \q{Some therapists follow psychodynamic approaches, some are humanistic, others are narrative, and some practice cognitive behavioral therapy (CBT).
 Users may care about the therapist’s orientation when making their choice} (P4).
 P5 shared a related example from the user’s perspective: \q{If I were a user and a dancer, I would prefer to choose a therapist who understands dancing.
 Otherwise, they might not fully grasp my experiences.}

 Second, P2 mentioned a user profile of their basic demographics and communication style can help her get prepared before the sessions and avoid inappropriate language.
 P1 and P4 further shared the importance for AI to have a long-term memory to establish ``\textit{alliance}'' with the user.
 Otherwise, the interaction can feel transactional rather than therapeutic.